nathancarter/weblurch/doc/plan.md

 ## Code attributes

- * Add to the list of suggested key types on the group context menu "code."
  * For expressions that have an attribute with key "code," add to their context menu an item "Edit as code."
 It should pop up a dialog containing a [CodeMirror](http://codemirror.net/) editor and the contents